 The first one adds created app that tracks 10,000 sensors and developed scalable MySQL database.

-That’s the difference between saying you can do something and showing you have.
+That’s the difference between saying you can do something and showing you have done it.

 Expert Hint: College graduates earn 38% more than high school graduates.
 But to make college pay for itself, show what you did in school.
 That’s next.